A few years ago, Josh Hanagarne, aka The World’s Strongest Librarian, sent me this great piece of work on training longevity. Enjoy!

-How to Train for YOUR Future
+How to Train for Your Future

 We hear about weight training goals all the time.

-• I want more muscle.
+- I want more muscle.

-• I want less fat.
+- I want less fat.

-• I want to look good naked.
+- I want to look good naked.

-• I want to deadlift more.
+- I want to deadlift more.

-• I want to bench press 500 pounds.
+- I want to bench press 500 pounds.

-What about training goals that will actually matter when you spot your first gray hair or when you buy your first pair of bifocals?
+What about training goals that wily matter when you spot your first gray hair or when you buy your first pair of bifocals?
 Granted fat loss is always a concern as you age, but what can we, as dedicated strength athletes, focus on NOW that will help us stay healthy as the years tick by?

 Lifetime Training Goals

 I am a huge believer in goals and they are the most effective way for me to make constant progress.
-But I recently had a fascinating conversation with a man in his early 50s who gave me a fascinating perspective that I don’t have yet in my early 30s.
+But I recently had a fascinating conversation with a man in his early 50s who gave me a fascinating perspective I don’t have yet in my early 30s.
 He asked me my opinion on the best way to “age well,” in terms of fitness.
 When I asked him what his goals were, he simply said “I want to age well and maintain as much strength as possible.”

 What a wonderful goal!
 And it was a great experience for me to step outside of the box in which most of my clients operate.

 Suddenly I was forced to take the long-view on someone else’s behalf.
-We all like to say that lifting is about quality of life, but I know my own motivations are often more superficial.
+We all like to say that lifting is about quality of life, but I know my motivations are often more superficial.
 It’s fun to be strong, big, and look good.
-Yes, those things improve my quality of life, but when I hit a new deadlift max, I don’t say to myself, “Wow, this is really going to benefit me 20 years down the road.”
+Yes, those things improve my quality of life, but when I hit a new deadlift max, I don’t say to myself, “Wow, this is going to benefit me 20 years down the road.”

 I asked him to give me a week and we’d meet again and talk some more.

-His Training History
+Evaluating Training History

 “Of all the training you have done,” I asked, “What did you enjoy the most?”